Kerry county football team: History

-Kerry is the most successful team in football history, having won the All-Ireland Senior Football Championship (SFC) on 38 occasions and the National Football League 21 times.
+Kerry is the most successful team in Gaelic football history, having won the All-Ireland Senior Football Championship (SFC) on 39 occasions and the National Football League 21 times.
 The team also holds a number of distinctive records in football championship history.
 It has contested 59 All-Ireland SFC finals, the next highest participator being Dublin with 36 appearances.
 Kerry's record in the All-Ireland SFC involves having played 30 of the 31 other counties, with only Kilkenny being the exception.

 The traditional Irish game of caid, from which modern football developed, was especially popular in Kerry.
 The GAA was formed in 1884 and codified the modern rules of the game, which were soon adopted in Kerry clubs such as Laune Rangers.
 Despite this, the county team did not win an All-Ireland SFC in the nineteenth century.
 The 1903 title was the first won by Kerry, with the county defeating London in the final at a time when London was given a bye to that stage of the championship; Kerry's overall exceptional success in the game began in this period.

 The Kerry team of the 1970s and 1980s was considered to be the greatest in the history of football and its manager (Mick O'Dwyer) one of the greatest of all time.
 Of the twenty All-Ireland SFC finals held during those two decades, Kerry participated in twelve, with victory coming on nine occasions.
 During this time most other finals were won by Dublin, and there was a major rivalry between the two counties, especially during the 1970s and 1980s.
 In 1982, Kerry came within one minute of winning an unprecedented fifth consecutive All-Ireland SFC title, only for a late goal by Offaly's Séamus Darby to give the title to Offaly.
 This goal was voted third in a poll to find the Top 20 GAA Moments.

 Towards the end of the 1980s, Kerry went into decline and did not appear in an All-Ireland SFC final for eleven years, between 1986 and 1997.
 The 1997 victory, however, marked the beginning of a revival for Kerry which spanned roughly the first decade of the 21st century.
 Of the fifteen All-Ireland SFC finals between 1997 and 2011, Kerry contested ten and won six, including five titles in the 2000s.